XingyuChenTim/XingyuChenTim/README.md

 ## I'm a graduate student in CU Boulder, Master in Data Science

-- 🔭 I'm a big badminton fan, playing badminton three times a week in Boulder and Westminster
+- 🔭 I'm a big badminton fan, playing badminton four times a week in Boulder, Westminster, Lakewood, and Thornton.
-- 🌱 I’m currently learning guitar 🤣
+- 🌱 I’m currently learning guitar and ski 🤣
 - 👯 I’m looking to collaborate with Professors in Data Science Field
-- 🥅 2021 Goals: Get internship for 2022 Summer
+- 🥅 2022 Goals: Internship for 2022 Summer
-- ⚡ Fun fact: I lose 45 pounds from February to June in 2021

 ### Languages and Tools: